02loveslollipop/DiscordGPTChatBot/README.md

 # Discord GPT Chat Bot

-> A Python bases Discord chat bot that uses the OpenAI GPT API with a custom role
+> A Python based Discord chat bot that uses the OpenAI GPT API with a custom role

 ## Intro
 OpenAI GPT3.5 model allow to change it behavior using custom training and using system role messages, this repository allows to create a Discord Bot using the GPT 3.5 model with a custom role allowing to change the behavior of the answers of the bot.